lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 Then for each command:

-4. Load the data to be transmitted into the FIFO using the {{< regref "DATA" >}} memory window.
+4. Load the data to be transmitted into the FIFO using the {{< regref "TXDATA" >}} memory window.
 5. Specify the target device by programming the {{< regref "CSID" >}}
 6. Specify the structure of the command by writing each segment into the {{< regref "COMMAND" >}} register
    - For multi-segment transactions, be sure to assert {{< regref "COMMAND.CSAAT" >}} for all but the last command segment
-7. For transactions which expect to receive a reply, the data can then be read back from the {{< regref "DATA" >}} window.
+7. For transactions which expect to receive a reply, the data can then be read back from the {{< regref "RXDATA" >}} window.

 These latter four steps are then repeated for each command.
 Each step is covered in detail in the following sections.